Adolar0042/warden/README.md

 warden refresh
 ```

-You can specify a hostname and credential name to refresh a specific credential:
+You can specify a hostname and/or credential name to refresh a specific credential:

 ```bash
 warden refresh --hostname <hostname> --name <credential name>